opentapioca/opentapioca/docs/indexing.rst

 Of course the comments in the sample above should not be included: the raw JSON file can be found `here  <https://raw.githubusercontent.com/wetneb/opentapioca/master/profiles/human_organization_location.json>`_.

-Pick a Solr collection name and run:
+Pick a Solr collection name (without creating the collection in advance) and run:

 ::

    tapioca index-dump my_collection_name latest-all.json.bz2 --profile profiles/human_organization_place.json

+Tapioca will create the collection for you, using the appropriate configuration.
 Note that if you have multiple cores available, you might want to run decompression as a separate process, given that it is generally the
 bottleneck: